 The end result, an image with more contrast between its lightest and darkest areas is the same, but instead of combining separate images this effect is produced using better camera technology to capture the best possible footage in the first place.

-The result is an image with darker blacks and lighter whites, leading to more detail in the overall image.
 Whereas on a standard display everything below a certain brightness is the same shade of black, an HDR display's range goes further, allowing you to tell the difference between something that's really really dark, and something that's just dark.
 (Go put on a horror movie and you'll be able to tell the difference immediately.)

 For example, a wide shot of a campfire at night could have subtle details in the flame rather than appearing 'blown out', along with palpable definition to objects that are barely lit in the gloomy surroundings at the edge of the frame.